 A movie that received critical acclaim equal to its box office success, 12 Years A Slave is a masterpiece in action.
 A biographical period drama film, it is the movie adaptation of the 1853 slave memoirs written by Solomon Northup.
 Born a free New York state African-American man, Northup was kidnapped by two conmen in 1841 and sold into slavery.
 His memoir describes the life that followed.
 Northup was forced to work on plantations for 12 years, before being finally released.

 This story sheds a heart wrenching but much needed light on the horrifying condition that African American people sold into slavery faced.
 A moving film, it portrays the atrocities slavery put millions of African-Americans through through in a beautifully tragic lens.
 And even though, racism as an issues, predominantly remains synonymous with the United States, it is actually a global problem.
-The colonisation of thousands of countries in the past has had long-term ramifications in the form of deep-rooted mental conditioning.
-And, for society and organisations to truly progress, we need to weed out our own individual conditioning, as well as the prevalent discrimination based on race and ethnicity.
+The colonization of thousands of countries in the past has had long-term ramifications in the form of deep-rooted mental conditioning.
+And, for society and organizations to truly progress, we need to weed out our own individual conditioning, as well as the prevalent discrimination based on race and ethnicity.

 2. Milk

 Another biographical film, based on a real life journey, Milk takes us through the challenges and victories faced by Harvey Mail.
 Milk became the first openly gay person to be elected as a member of a public office in California.
 A human right activist, Milk spent his entire life fighting against the prevalent homophobia in California.
 Milk went on to receive numerous accolades from film critics and even won eight Oscar nominations at the 81st Academy Awards.
-The film was preceded by a 1984 documentary based on. the life and the aftermath of Milk’s assassination, titled ‘The Times of Harvey Milk.
+The film was preceded by a 1984 documentary based on. the life and the aftermath of Milk’s assassination, titled ‘The Times of Harvey Milk.’

 3. The Intern

-Age may not often be a talked about topic when it comes to organisational DEI, but that doesn’t take away from the fact that it is an indispensable part of diversity and inclusion.
+Age may not often be a talked about topic when it comes to organizational DEI, but that doesn’t take away from the fact that it is an indispensable part of diversity and inclusion.
 The Intern, even with comic punch lines and feel good aura manages to bring the topic of ageism to light.
 Written and produced by Nancy Meyers, the film stars Robert Dinero and Hathaway as the lead actors.

 The movie follows the life of a 70-year-old widower who’d exudes that retirement is just not for him.
 This man then applies for the role of an intern fast-growing e-commerce fashion start-up in Brooklyn.
 The founder and CEO Jules Austin, played by Hathaway, had previously agreed to a community outreach program where seniors would intern in the firm.
 However, when shows up at work Jules finds it to be a inconvenient hurdle.
 Unsure of his suitability to the role, she refuses to give him too many responsibilities.
 And yet, as the movie moves forward, Whitaker not only impresses everyone, but they end forming a beautiful friendship.
 Their friendship brings to light the importance of looking at people through humanitarian lens, and judging them on the basis of their character and skills.
 Bringing the o life the ’age old’ proverb – ‘age is just a number,’ it is a light hearted take on the serious topic of ageism.